VikasManohar/uncle_kathaa/content/mahabharatha/story-17-a-discussion-on-slavery-in-ancient-india-the-story-of-devayani-and-sarmishta.md

 ---
 date: '2024-10-20T23:50:15+05:30'
 draft: false
-title: 'Story 17 - A Discussion on Slavery in Ancient India - The Story of Devayani & Sarmishta'
+title: 'Story 17 - A Discussion on Slavery in Ancient India - The Story of Devayani and Sarmishta'
 # description: ''
 # summary: 'Emergence of Mahabharatha'
 author: "Dr. Karanam Nagarajarao"